Peds-OPAL/citp-rm/README.md

 This repository contains an example of how to use the Chronic Immune Thrombocytopenia Purpura Risk Model (cITP-RM).

+You can access the web app for the model at [https://opal.shinyapps.io/citp-rm/](https://opal.shinyapps.io/citp-rm/)

 ``` r
 #install.packages("rms")
 library(rms)